By Cheri Sicard

 As awe-inspiring as bison may be, never forget they are also massive muscular walls of brute strength that also come equipped with sharp horns.
 Even though their size might make them appear slow, bison are surprisingly agile and fast!

-The Texas Parks and Wildlife Education channel produced this video so that visitors know proper bison etiquette in order to ensure a safe and enjoyable visit to their state park.
+The Texas Parks and Wildlife Education channel produced the video (near the bottom of this article) so that visitors know proper bison etiquette in order to ensure a safe and enjoyable visit to their state park.
 However, you need not be in Texas to benefit from this video.
 American bison in any state can be expected to react in the same ways.

 #1 Personal space